Logiqx/gps-wizard/docs/ideas/gybes/README.md

 ![example-bad](img/example-bad.png)

-It can easily be seen how the data points for the gybe exit are bunched up, due to the slow speeds (around 4 kts) and thus making it a bad gybe.
+It can easily be seen how the data points for the gybe exit are bunched up due to the slow speeds, and thus making it a bad gybe.

 ### Fundamentals

-Prior to performing any calculations it is necessary to decide which data points constitute each gybe.
+Prior to calculating any gybe metrics it is necessary to decide which data points constitute each gybe.

 One relatively simple approach would be to consider all of the possible mid-points for the gybe.
 An accumulated distance of 100 meters prior to the mid-point point dictates the start point, and accumulated distance of 100 meters after to mid-point dictates the end point.

 The straight-line distance between the start point and end point can be calculated for every possible mid-point.
 Theoretically, the "best choice" of mid-point for the gybe will be the one with the shortest distance between the start and end points.

-The goal is to see a nicely balanced entry (100 meters ) and exit (100 meters).
-The example below illustrates how the shortest possible grey line will result in the best choice of mid-point, whilst considering the preceding 100 meters and following 100 meters.
+The goal is to see a comparable entry (100 meters ) and exit (100 meters).
+The example below illustrates how the shortest possible grey line will result in the best possible mid-point, just by considering the preceding 100 meters and following 100 meters.

 ![data-points](img/data-points.png)